krkruk/OrionDoc/source/common/acronyms/acronyms_table.rst

    * - SW
      - Software
      - A set of commands to be executed on a computer, expressed in a human-readable format

+   * - SFR
+     - Simple Fetching Rover
+     - A type of a Mars rover that supposed to quickly transport an object, e.g. a boxed specimen, to the ground control